A Lifelong Marylander

 The President of The Tire Network

-Joe Hooe founded The Tire Network almost 20 years ago.
+Joe Hooe founded The Tire Network 20 years ago.
 The Tire Network has become an integral part of the revitalized section of Federal Hill where it is located, providing residents with a local small business that they can be proud of.

 A Maryland State Inspector

-Joe Hooe is a certified Maryland state inspector and the Tire Network is an authorized Maryland state inspection authority.
+Joe Hooe is a licensed Maryland state inspector and the Tire Network is an authorized Maryland state inspection authority.
 Joe has advised various commissions and consultants on how to maximize transportation efficiency and ensure that the vehicles on our roads are safe and reliable.

 A Past Volunteer Fireman

-A Descendant of a Famous Family in American History
+A Descendant of a Founding Family

 Joe is a descendant of Rice Hooe, who arrived in Jamestown in 1618, during the crucial period between first settlement in 1607 and the creation of the first legislative assembly in the American colonies in 1619.
 Rice Hooe became a member of the Virginia House of Burgesses, which would much later become the first to send to Philadelphia a declaration of independence in May of 1776 that would soon be adopted by the entire Continental Congress (Peyton Randolph, the first president of the First Continental Congress, had been Speaker of the House of Burgesses).
-Joe is also a descendant of Robert Townshend Hooe, a participant in the 1776 Annapolis Convention, the first mayor of Alexandria and a key player in the landmark Marbury v.
+Joe is also a relative of Robert Townshend Hooe, a participant in the 1776 Annapolis Convention, the first mayor of Alexandria and a key player in the landmark Marbury v.
 Madison court case (pictured).
 Later, Bernard Hooe also served as mayor of Alexandria.
 Joe's mother, Ann Theresa O'Neill, is considered by the Roman Catholic Church to be Saint Elizabeth Ann Seton's Second Miracle.
 Ann was Cured of Acute Lymphatic Leukemia on Good Friday in 1952.
 The Hooe family has been active in Maryland and Virginia politics for almost 400 years and this has been Joe's motivation to continue the incredible legacy of the Hooe family by dedicating himself to creating a better life for his fellow citizens.